alphagov/govuk-rfcs/rfc-163/relocating-logic-from-cdn.md

   - Context: https://github.com/alphagov/govuk-cdn-config/pull/86
 - Redirecting `/security.txt` and `/.well-known/security.txt` to `https://vdp.cabinetoffice.gov.uk/.well-known/security.txt`[^redirect-security-txt-1][^redirect-security-txt-2]
   - This one might be a stretch - while we _could_ implement this via WAF, it's not the kind of behaviour that you'd typically associate with a firewall
+- Requiring HTTP Basic auth on integration[^http-basic-1][^http-basic-2] (unless the user's IP is in the allowlist[^http-basic-allowlist])
+  - If we handle this in the WAF then we will need to be careful around caching.
+We might be able to do something like setting `Vary: Authorization` in the response from the WAF, and additionally set `Vary: Fastly-Client-IP` if and only if the `Authorization` header is missing
+  - Will need to spike this approach to see if it's actually easier than handling at edge

 [^drop-requests-1]: https://github.com/alphagov/govuk-cdn-config/blob/55e587b238338caea1c7187c1f5d70cac8e5b104/vcl_templates/www.vcl.erb#L223
 [^drop-requests-2]: https://github.com/alphagov/govuk-cdn-config-secrets/blob/536de2171d17297c08a0a328df53a6b65002e2c4/fastly/fastly.yaml#L30-L39